brannm/academic-kickstart-mrb/content/project/pnnl-wli/index.md

 draft = false

 # Project title.
-title = "PNNL: White Light Inteferometry for Biofilms"
+title = "PNNL: White Light Interferometry for Biofilms"

 # Project summary to display on homepage.
 summary = "Designed a 3D printed flow cell and developed a novel technique to monitor and quantify three-dimensional topology and structure of live biofilms with white light interferometry."